-The provocative nature of this blog is not a condemnation of the great people of Sicily.
-On the contrary, it is written in a spirit of solidarity with the brave individuals--private citizens and police agents alike--who make up the burgeoning anti-mafia movement.
+The provocative nature of this project is not a condemnation of the great people of Sicily.
+On the contrary, it is written in a spirit of solidarity with the brave individuals—private citizens and police agents alike—who make up the anti-Mafia movement.

 The aim is to demystify and strip away the romance of the Cosa Nostra, an institutional phenomenon better perceived as “mafias,” separate but collaborative crime “families” that control discrete regions of the island.

 Travelers come to Sicily for its endless pleasures of superb beaches, ancient temples, baroque villages, abundant cuisine and generous hospitality.
 But beyond the occasional instance of petty street crime, the visitor rarely gets a peek at the tragic undercurrent of victimization.

 Small businesses are still extorted on schedule, local bosses still deliver votes to politicians who control public funds, and the murders of warring mafiosi continue on a monthly basis.

 Why?
 Much of the Cosa Nostra’s dominance of the international rackets has slipped away to mainland Italian mafias and foreign traffickers.
 High-level arrests in Sicily, the U.S. and Canada have broken up its all-powerful “octopus” of global influence.
 This has resulted in a return to more traditional methods of maintaining power.